adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-Tests could be split out as a separate top-level block:
+Tests might be split out as a separate top-level block:

 ```kotlin
 cliApplication {